Shiang-Tian/Customized-Calendar/README.md

 # Customized-Calendar
 Users can add, delete, modify, and search for the events they created in the GUI
 ![image](https://user-images.githubusercontent.com/89577799/167335469-d17a9fae-d4cc-44aa-bcde-8d871bd006c7.png)
-## Tutorial of the newsvendor problem with barter exchange
+## Tutorial of this customized calendar
 <details open="open">
   <summary><b>Table of Contents</b></summary>
   <ol>